Southwest Zone

 EMIGRANT LAKE: largemouth and smallmouth bass, black crappie, bluegill, brown bullhead, catfish, rainbow trout

-Emigrant is 6 percent full.
+Emigrant remains at 6 percent full.
 The main boat ramp is no longer usable.
 Even without a usable ramp, anglers can enjoy fishing from inflatables or other small watercraft, or fishing from shore.

 There is a longstanding health advisory for consumption of resident warmwater species in Emigrant for high levels of mercury.
 Consult the sportfishing regulations or the Oregon Health Authority for more information on consumption guidelines.